 Sponsored by Syracuse University, College of Law

-MICHAEL A. CARRIER, Rutgers University School of Law - Camden
+MICHAEL J. MADISON, University of Pittsburgh - School of Law

 About this eJournal

 Sponsored by: Syracuse University, College of Law.

 The eJournal of Property, Citizenship, and Social Entrepreneurism (PCSE) is an interdisciplinary journal dedicated to exploring the core principle that a just and accessible property law system is the basis for both good citizenship and successful socio-legal development.
 This eJournal distributes working and accepted paper abstracts primarily concerned with matters of property as they relate to the human process of exchange, the fostering of democratic institutions, the building of sustainable communities, the stewardship of the global environment and its natural resources, the promotion of citizenship, and the development of market institutions that respond to and promote a worthy social mission.